bohnman/squiggly/README.md

+## THIS PROJECT IS NO LONGER MAINTAINED

+Apologies to everyone.
+I just don't have any time to maintain this.
+Feel free to fork or let me know if you're interested in taking this over.

 ## Important Note

 As of version 1.3.2, the preferred way to specify nested filters is to use square brackets intead of braces.